 Waymo's autonomous vehicle fleet consists primarily of Jaguar I-Pace electric SUVs and Zeekr vans.
 The Zeekr vans are purpose-built for ride-hailing and offer increased passenger capacity and accessibility features.

-Knowledge provided by Profound.
+Knowledge provided by NewFacts.

 If any information on this page is erroneous, please contact hello@newfacts.org.

-Brand Bridge content is verified by brands themselves.
+NewFacts content is verified by brands themselves.
 If you're a brand owner and want to claim your page, please click here.